 What are Millennials Looking for in a Career?

 Many millennials are climbing the corporate ladder differently than their parents.
-While the previous generation was more organization-loyal—staying with a company much longer and accepting the promotions they were rewarded—millennials looking to get ahead do not wait for advancement and are often willing to job hop to advance.
+While the previous generation was more organization-loyal—staying with a job much longer and accepting the promotions they were rewarded—millennials looking to get ahead do not wait for career advancement and are often willing to job hop to advance.

 How to Attract Millennials to Work in Aviation